nicotine-plus/nicotine-plus/README.md

 ## Legal and Privacy

-Nicotine+ does not collect any user data.
-Different policies may apply to the default Soulseek server, which is not operated by the Nicotine+ Team.
+The Nicotine+ Team does not collect any data used or stored by the client.
+Different policies may apply for data sent to the default Soulseek server, which is not operated by the Nicotine+ Team.

 When connecting to the default Soulseek server, you agree to abide by the Soulseek [rules](https://www.slsknet.org/news/node/681) and [terms of service](https://www.slsknet.org/news/node/682).